On Wednesday, January 28, 2015 there will be intermittent fire alarm testing in Lauinger Library throughout the day.

-As we move deeper into the 21st century, the Special Collections Research Center will become ever more important as it preserves and protects unique items for future generations.
+As we move deeper into the 21st century, the Booth Family Center for Special Collections will become ever more important as it preserves and protects unique items for future generations.
 While more and more library collections are held in digital form, the ability to provide access to rare primary resources will help set apart a library and a university.
 The Georgetown University Library is dedicated to providing the safest possible home for the treasures of Special Collections while making them available to students and researchers for generations to come.

-The new Special Collections Research Center creates a state-of-the art, environmentally controlled, secure shelving area and vault; a classroom dedicated specifically to teaching with special collections; an enhanced reading room for researchers; a separate reception area; improved exhibition spaces; and collaborative workspace for faculty, staff and students.
+The new Booth Family Center for Special Collections creates a state-of-the art, environmentally controlled, secure shelving area and vault; a classroom dedicated specifically to teaching with special collections; an enhanced reading room for researchers; a separate reception area; improved exhibition spaces; and collaborative workspace for faculty, staff and students.
 These new features will allow Special Collections to expand its impact on the Hilltop and around the globe.

 Project Status: Phase 4 - Finishing

 The renovation is currently in Phase 4, Finishing.
 This phase includes the following steps:

 - Installation of carpet, trims, fixtures, electronics and other accessories.